The Preakness Stakes - Betting Odds, Event Info and Favourites to Win

 The Preakness Stakes is one of the three horse races that make up the Triple Crown of Thoroughbred Racing in the United States, the other two being the Kentucky Derby and the Belmont Stakes.

-The odds for the event will be posted closer to the race date.
+The odds for the 2025 race will be released closer to the event date.

-Traditionally, the Preakness Stakes is held on the third Saturday of May, coming two weeks post the Kentucky Derby and three weeks prior to the Belmont Stakes.
+The Preakness Stakes is traditionally held on the third Saturday in May, two weeks after the Kentucky Derby and three weeks before the Belmont Stakes.

 Significance:

-As the second jewel in the Triple Crown, the Preakness often plays a pivotal role in determining whether a horse will have a shot at the coveted Triple Crown title.
-Winning all three races is a rare and significant achievement in horse racing.
+As the second jewel of the Triple Crown, the Preakness often decides whether a horse will have a shot at the historic Triple Crown title.
+Winning all three races - the Derby, Preakness, and Belmont - is an exceedingly rare and prestigious accomplishment.

-When it comes to attendance, the Preakness Stakes is only second to the Kentucky Derby in North America.
+When it comes to attendance, the Preakness ranks just behind the Kentucky Derby, regularly drawing over 100,000 spectators.

 Notable Moments: